lcompilers/lpython-vscode-extension/README.md

 declared (you have to change it to `x: i32 = 5` to work).

-In the settings for `lpyth` extension: set the path as your binary path.
+In the settings for `lpython` extension: set the path as your binary path.

 <img src="https://user-images.githubusercontent.com/68434944/183254852-0a68e08c-6094-4c9a-b63b-c2aec83bce3e.png" height=300/>